aigamstat/aigamstat.github.io/backup_about_us.md

 <p style="text-align: center;"> ARTICLE IV.
 MEETINGS </p>

 The annual business meeting of the Interest Group shall be held in connection with the annual Joint Statistical Meetings and shall be announced in advance, preferably in the program for that meeting.
-Business may also be conducted with the Interest Group members ~~by mail and/or email~~ **through electronic media or teleconferences.**
+Business may also be conducted with the Interest Group members by mail and/or email.

 <p style="text-align: center;"> ARTICLE V. OFFICERS </p>

-The officers of this Interest Group shall consist of the Chair, Chair-elect, Program Chair, Program Chair-elect, ~~and~~ the Secretary, **and the Web Director.** Terms of all the officers shall be one year except for the Secretary **and the Web Director** which shall be two years.
+The officers of this Interest Group shall consist of the Chair, Chair-elect, Program Chair, Program Chair-elect, and the Secretary.
+Terms of all the officers shall be one year except for the Secretary which shall be two years.

 The Chair is responsible for the Interest Group Annual Business meeting at JSM.
 The Program Chair is responsible for the Interest Group program at the JSM meeting.
-The Secretary is responsible for taking minutes at the Interest Group Annual Business meeting and maintaining a roster of the Interest Group's members. **The Web Director is responsible for internet infrastructure and coordinating with other astrostatistics groups.**
+The Secretary is responsible for taking minutes at the Interest Group Annual Business meeting and maintaining a roster of the Interest Group's members.

 No officer shall be eligible for immediate re-election to the same office except the Secretary.
-The Chair-elect and the Program Chair-elect shall automatically succeed the Chair and Program Chair, respectively, at the ~~annual~~ change of officers, which shall occur on January 1.
+The Chair-elect and the Program Chair-elect shall automatically succeed the Chair and Program Chair, respectively, at the annual change of officers, which shall occur on January 1.

 <p style="text-align: center;"> ARTICLE VI.
 VACANCIES IN OFFICE </p>